fanweng/MIT-6.828-OS-Engineering/labs/lab01-boot-pc/README.md

 5. What is going to be printed for `z` in the following code?

 Add the following to the `i386_init()` after the console initialization, build the kernel and start the GDB.
-From the *kernel.asm*, we know the arguments of `cprintf()` are pushed into stack from right to left, i.e. 0x04 -> 0x03 -> formatted string.
+From the *kernel.asm*, we know the arguments of `cprintf()` are pushed onto stack from right to left, i.e. 0x04 -> 0x03 -> formatted string.

 ```c
 /* kern/init.c - i386_init() */